zeromq/czmq/README.md

     //  must have been passed during construction, or in an zpoller_add () call.
     CZMQ_EXPORT int
         zpoller_remove (zpoller_t *self, void *reader);

+    //  By default the poller stops if the process receives a SIGINT or SIGTERM
+    //  signal.
+This makes it impossible to shut-down message based architectures
+    //  like zactors.
+This method lets you switch off break handling.
+The default
+    //  nonstop setting is off (false).
+    CZMQ_EXPORT void
+        zpoller_set_nonstop (zpoller_t *self, bool nonstop);

     //  Poll the registered readers for I/O, return first reader that has input.
     //  The reader will be a libzmq void * socket, or a zsock_t or zactor_t